Frequently Asked Questions

 Verification of the signature of the Bank Guarantee

-In the event the Bank requires the verification of JAO signatures in order for JAO to trigger the Bank Guarantee, this can be obtained in two alternative ways: i) JAO provides its Trade Register Extract in French or German (please note that it is not possible to provide an English version); ii) JAO Bank confirms the signatures via the SWIFT Code (please note that the cost of this service will be charged on the Bank Account of the Market Participant who made the request).
+In the event the Bank requires the verification of JAO signatures in order for JAO to trigger the Bank Guarantee, this can be obtained in two alternative ways: i) JAO provides its Trade Register Extract in French or German (please note that it is not possible to provide an English version); ii) ING Luxembourg confirms the signatures via the SWIFT message (please note that the cost of this service will be charged on the Bank Account of the Market Participant who made the request).

 From when the Bank Guarantee/amendment of a Bank Guarantee is valid?